nordic-institute/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

  ## Domibus 4.2.4 (from 4.2.3):
                 - Replace the Domibus war
  ## Domibus 4.2.3 (from 4.2.2):
-                - Run the appropriate DB migration script(mysql-4.2.2-to-4.2.3-upgrade.ddl for MySQL or oracle-4.2.2-to-4.2.3-upgrade.ddl for Oracle)
+                - Run the appropriate DB upgrade script(mysql-4.2.2-to-4.2.3-upgrade.ddl for MySQL or oracle-4.2.2-to-4.2.3-upgrade.ddl for Oracle)
                 - Replace the Domibus war
                 - Replace the default plugins property files and jars into "conf/domibus/plugins/config" respectively into "/conf/domibus/plugins/lib"
                 - Replace the default dss extension jar into  "/conf/domibus/extentions/lib"